utk4rsh/similarity-engine/README.md

 ##Implementation

-If we look at the data, the data is fairly simple and features on which recommendation for similar brands can be made are should mostly be based on correlation of items with users.
+If we look at the data, the data is fairly simple and features on which recommendation for similar brands can be made should mostly be based on correlation of items with users.

-Since we don't know have much information like category of brands, strenght of likeness of brand by user.
-Simple similarity computation on item vectors (whose dimensions are the userids) should give a sense of similarity.
+Since we don't know have much information like category of brands, strength of likeness of brand by user, simple similarity computation on item vectors (whose dimensions are the userids) should give a sense of similarity.

 There are various vector similarity alogrithms that can be used.
 The following have be used and implemented